Home » Democracy

 People being beaten up by the police just for trying to vote, a government which declares a referendum binding even though parts of the electorate where not able to vote and a large number of ballots where confiscated, a... (more)

-Heroes of Freedom – An Important Anniversary in the Fight Against Mafia
+Heroes of Freedom – an Important Anniversary in the Fight Against Mafia

 Mafia has always been a strong presence in the Italian country.
 Some Italians, instead of accepting the situation, raised their head and proved that Mafia can be defeated with a constant fight for legality.
 Among them we... (more)